typicalcold/roblox-external-esp-OBS-hide/README.md

 1. The lua script checks for all players on screen, then uses WorldToScreenPoint() to convert the 3D position to the position onscreen.
 2. The lua script stores the data into a JSON script.
 3. The Python script iterates through the JSON data.
-4. The Python script uses Tkinter to render everything.
+4. The Python script uses pyMeow to render esp, and dearpygui to make the ui.

 # requirments
 1. Windows 10/11